Research

 Autoimmunity and Tolerance

 Autoimmunity is a consequence of the breakdown of self-tolerance leading the immune system to attack organs and tissues.
 Autoimmune diseases have no cure until now and comprise a wide spectrum of diseases that collectively affect approximately 5 to 10% of the developed world population and are a significant cause of morbidity and mortality.
 The pathogenesis of autoimmune diseases involves a particular combination of genetic, immune, hormonal, and environmental factors.
 Although to this date some factors such as sunlight exposure affecting vitamin D levels, nutritional habits, xenobiotics, and hygiene have been associated to autoimmunity, the true cause of the breaking of the immune balance is still largely unknown.
-We work on trying to understand the mechanisms involved in the development of autoimmune diseases.
-We believe that an altered traffic and localization of antigen presenting cells such as dendritic cells and B-lymphocytes are key components in the development of these diseases.

 Immune System and Cancer